Kou-ISK/Kou-ISK/README.md

 # 👋 Hi
 - 👀 I’m interested in ...Sports analysis, iOS app
+- Trying to be a good vibe coder

 ## 🌱 I’m currently learning
 - Python
 - Java